Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 For more information about dashboards, panels, and other visualizations, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/).

-### To Alert on an Offline Node
+### To Create an Alert for an Offline Node

-Administrators want to be promptly notified when there is an issue in their cluster preventing one or more nodes from being online.
-Being in this state risks additional failures taking the entire cluster offline, as well as reduced performance and eventually the inability to write to the cluster.
-We'll get notified quickly of this state by making a alarm in Grafana.

-For information about alerts, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/).

-To make an alarm we'll follow [this guide](https://grafana.com/docs/grafana/latest/alerting/old-alerting/create-alerts/).
+This example explains how an administrator can receive a notification when a node in a cluster is offline.
+An offline node creates risks of additional failures that can cause reduced performance, inability to write to the cluster, or take the entire cluster offline.
+For more information, see [Create Alerts](https://grafana.com/docs/grafana/latest/alerting/old-alerting/create-alerts/) and [Legacy Grafana Alerts](https://grafana.com/docs/grafana/latest/alerting/old-alerting/) in the Grafana documentation.

-1. Start by setting up a graph of `qumulo_quorum_node_is_offline`.
+1. Configure a graph for `qumulo_quorum_node_is_offline`.
 You can use the previous example as a guide and replace the query with the following:
     `qumulo_quorum_node_is_offline`

 1. In the **Legend** box, enter `Node {{node_id}}`.